Skip to content

 End Try

-' Open the text file for writing
+' open text file for writing

 Dim dataOut As StreamWriter = Nothing